eriktummers/rancher-desktop-playground/README.md

 ```

 Start Rancher desktop with the shortcut on the desktop.
 Accept the defaults for kubernetes and runtime.
 Now install [ingress-nginx](ingress-nginx) and [argocd](argocd) and you're ready for playing.

+## Custom apps

+Now you have a basic kubernetes setup with argocd for gitops deployments.
+Here are some custom apps you can deploy and tinker with.

+The basic flow is adding an application yaml to the apps/localdev folder that points to the localdev overlay.
+After a git commit/push it will be deployed with argocd.

+* [website](website): simple nginx website with a custom index.html